Derk Jan Eppink

 In 2007 Eppink moved to New York City as his wife worked for the United Nations.
 He reported on the 2008 American presidential election for Flemish magazines Knack and Trends.
 He wrote a column on foreign affairs for Dutch weekly Elsevier and is contributor to various Dutch and Flemish radio and television programs, like VRT, Aktua-TV, NOS Met het Oog op Morgen, RTL Business Class.
 He wrote in 2011-2012 a column for NRC Handelsblad and since 2013 he writes for De Volkskrant.

 His speeches on video can be retrieved through the Roosevelt Academy in Middelburg, the University of Maastricht, the University of Mississippi and Mississippi National Public Radio.

 In January 2007, Eppink received the 2006 Prize of Liberty from the Flemish libertarian think tank Nova Civitas.

 In 2009, Eppink returned to Belgium to run for the European Parliament for the List Dedecker party.
 He shares similar views to the party's leader Jean-Marie Dedecker.

 In an article in November 2013, Eppink made the point that fiscal consolidation in Ireland had worked well, and that the breakdown in Greece could not be blamed on so-called 'austerity'.

 Not re-elected in 2014, in July 2019 he was elected a member of the European Parliament for the Dutch right wing party Forum for Democracy (FvD).
-In 2020, Eppink, along with the FvD's two other MEPs, resigned to sit as an independent following a series of controversies within the party, which included FvD leader Thierry Baudet allegedly making antisemitic statements.
-He subsequently joined the JA21 party and in 2021 was elected to the Dutch House of Representatives for the party.
+In 2020, Eppink, along with the FvD's two other MEPs,He subsequently joined the JA21 party and in 2021 was elected to the Dutch House of Representatives for the party.

 Eppink signed the Madrid Charter, a document drafted by the far-right Spanish party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".